MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-smart-narrative.md

 ![Smart Narratives Icon](media/power-bi-visualization-smart-narratives/3.png)

  You will see a narrative created based on all the visuals on the page.
-For example,  in this report about Online sales, you can click on the icon to automatically generate a summary of these visuals talking about revenue, website visits, and sales.
-Notice that Power BI automatically does trend analysis to show Revenue and Visits have both grown and it even calculates what kind of growth it sees - in this case, 72% increase.
+For example, you can click on the icon to automatically generate a summary of the visuals talking about revenue, website visits, and sales in this report.
+Notice that Power BI automatically does trend analysis to show that Revenue and Visits have both grown and it even calculates what kind of growth it sees - in this case, 72% increase.

  ![Smart Narratives Summary](media/power-bi-visualization-smart-narratives/4.gif)

  You can also right-click the visual and select **'summarize'**.
 This will generate an automatic summary of that visualization.
 For example, when you right-click -> summarize on the scatter chart showing the various transactions, Power BI analyses the data and shows which city/region has the highest revenue per transaction and the highest number of transactions.
-It also shows the expected range of values for these metrics, so you can understand most cities were below $45 in revenue per transaction and had less than 10 transactions.
+It also shows the expected range of values for these metrics, so you can understand most cities were below $45 in revenue per transaction and had fewer than 10 transactions.

  ![Smart Narratives Summarize](media/power-bi-visualization-smart-narratives/5.gif)